EstherPhebe/odk-x-docs/odkx-src/build-app.rst

         -
         - Common JavaScript Framework

-  6. Create a *framework_translations* sheet.
+  7. Next, there is a *framework_translations* sheet.
 This sheet allows you to translate or customize the text displayed in buttons, messages, and other system text.
 Translations for your form would be specified in its own *translations* sheet in its :file:`.xlsx` file.
-For now, copy the :th:`string_token` and :th:`text.default` columns from one of the example :file:`framework.xlsx` files provided with the default Application Designer.
+This worksheet is already populated, you do not need to edit this worksheet.

-  7. Create a *choices* sheet.
-Add the same headers: :th:`choice_list_name`, :th:`data_value`, :th:`display.title.text`.
+  8. The *choices* sheet contains the following headers: :th:`choice_list_name`, :th:`data_value`, :th:`display.title.text`.

-  8. Add the following row:
+  9. Substitute the :th:`form_id_here` under the :th:`data_value` with the *form_id* and :th:`form_title_here` under the :th:`display.title.text` with the *form title*.
+The row should look like the table below:

     .. list-table:: *choices* worksheet
       :header-rows: 1